VincentChalnot/SidusEAVModelBundle/README.md

             attributeAsLabel: <attributeCode> # Required, except if the family is inherited
             instantiable: <boolean> # Default true, can be used to define an "abstract" family
             parent: <familyCode> # When specified, the family will inherits its configuration
+            data_class: <PhpClass> # Can be used with single table inheritance to declare specific business logic in a dedicated class
             attributes: # Required
                 - <attributeCode>
                 - <attributeCode>